TrentonFunt/my-job-board/README.md

 - **Notifications**: Send announcements to all users, save notifications to Firestore, view sent notifications
 - **Settings**: Update site branding and featured tags, save to Firestore
 - **Feedback & Support**: View user feedback, respond via modal, save responses to Firestore
-- **Consistent UI**: All admin features use DaisyUI 5 and Headless UI for modern, accessible design
+- **Consistent UI**: All admin features use DaisyUI 5, Headless UI, and the custom Button component for modern, accessible, and consistent design
 - **Wide Card Layouts**: Admin pages use wide, responsive cards for better usability
 - **Status Feedback**: DaisyUI alerts and spinners for all status messages
 - **Accessibility**: All form fields have proper `id` and `name` attributes for autofill/accessibility; all modals/dialogs use accessible Headless UI components